Skip to main content

 Their conversation was interrupted by a guard.

-" Lady Roxanne, the Baselieus Of Macedon wants to see you at his chambers."
+" Lady Roxanne, the Baselius of Macedon wants to see you at his chambers."
 Her heart skipped a beat.
 Women were discussing whether maybe they were wrong about the emperor.

 She made her way to his Chambers with the guard.
-He was sited on a chair and having wine.
+He was sitting on a chair and having wine.

 She stood silent.
 Feet away.
 Bowing before the king.

-" I saw you at the courtyard today and I am mesmerized by your beauty."
-He sounded embarrassed at the confession. " I have been looking for a suitable wife and I will send my proposal to your father soon.
+" I saw you in the courtyard today, and I am mesmerised by your beauty."
+He sounded embarrassed at the confession. " I have been looking for a suitable wife, and I will send my proposal to your father soon.
 I want your consent before I do.
 Tell me if you are willing or if your heart belongs elsewhere?"

-Seeing the childish delight on his young wife's face he smiled. " To India.
+Seeing the childish delight on his young wife's face, he smiled. " To India.
 The land of natural treasures.
-The oldest and most spectacular of civilizations lie there. "
+The oldest and most spectacular of civilisations lie there. "

 Alexander and Roxanne were painted by Pietro Rotari.
 Source: Wikipedia

 News of his death arrived in Macedon when she was in her seventh month of pregnancy.
 People cried foul play by his trusted Generals.
 Confused and broken, Roxanne and Olympias sought refuge in each other.
-Two months later a beautiful baby boy was born, an heir to the throne.
+Two months later, a beautiful baby boy was born, an heir to the throne.
 She named him Alexander IV after his father.
-To protect her baby, all that she had left, she made indecision under the influence of her husband's trusted people and killed his other two wives to protect her son.
-She killed them knowing of their jealousy and intentions to harm her child and threw their bodies in a well.
+To protect her baby, all that she had left, she made an indecision under the influence of her husband's trusted people and killed his other two wives to protect her son.
+She killed them, knowing of their jealousy and intentions to harm her child, and threw their bodies in a well.

-She along with her infant and his mother wandered in disguise for many years with the help of some trusted Generals and their families.
-But disaster followed as Olympias was assassinated when her child was only seven years of age and she was forced to take shelter under the then-ruling General Cassandra with her child.
-Thinking she is safe she stayed there for six years before being poisoned to death along with her thirteen-year-old son by the power-hungry son of Antipater, Cassandra.
+She, along with her infant and his mother, wandered in disguise for many years with the help of some trusted Generals and their families.
+But disaster followed as Olympias was assassinated when her child was only seven years of age, and she was forced to take shelter under the then-ruling General Cassandra with her child.
+Thinking she was safe, she stayed there for six years before being poisoned to death along with her thirteen-year-old son by the power-hungry son of Antipater, Cassandra.

 Popular posts from this blog